ThomasFirmin/fdb_zellij_exp/README.md

-# Fractal-based decomposition expriments using *Zellij*
+# Fractal-based decomposition experiments using *Zellij*
 Experiments for the paper "A fractal-based decomposition framework for continuous optimization".